 Staying in Chicago for spring break?
 Good plan!
 Make the most of it by signing the kids up for a Spring Break Camp or really digging into what the city has to offer together as a family.
-Discover new play spaces, go for hikes, explore the latest museum exhibits, see a show. . . the list goes on.
+Discover new exhibits, go for hikes, race slot cars. . . the list goes on.
 Here are ideas for being a tourist in your own city and filling the days in amazing ways.

 Race Slot Cars

 Resurrect 1960s thrills at an old-school wonderland, Dads Slot Cars in Des Plaines.
 Armed with hand controls (and a rush of high-speed adrenaline) you power miniature cars on a slotted track.
 Once you’re done owning the track, top off the afternoon with a cone from the onsite ice cream parlor.

 Lazy rivers.
 Wave pools.
 Slides that go so fast you’ll forget to breathe.
 No matter your water park speed, or the age of your kids, you’ll find an indoor water park near you that will make you forget you're still in Chicago's chill.

 Take a Hike

 Spring is fantastic. . . but add fresh air, unforgettable blooming scenery and a chance to spy on animals in their natural habitat and you're guaranteed a memorable family day.
 Lace up your hiking boots, strap an infant to your back and hit one of Chicago's many low-key hiking trails.

 Be Old-School Cool and Go Roller Skating

 Get your glide at a retro-fun spot that has stood the test of time.
 Impress the family with your 8-wheeled dance moves at Aurora Skate Center.